DNA Heart Health Test

 You can counteract elevated LDL cholesterol levels primarily through your diet.
 Some foods, such as fried foods, sweets, highly processed products, alcohol and white flour products increase LDL cholesterol.

-What is the tendency to oxidative stress?
+What does a tendency to oxidative stress mean?

 Oxidative stress is the result of a large number of so-called free radicals in your body.
 Free radicals are oxygen molecules that can cause inflammation in cells and are, among other things, believed to promote cardiovascular diseases, cancer and skin ageing.

 A genetic predisposition can possibly ensure that some people are more likely to develop free radicals and therefore oxidative stress.
 In this case, it is especially worth reducing oxidative stress.